-The reinsurance premiums paid by the Association were higher than the previous year at £3.7 million (2021: £3.1 million).
-This increase reflected the growth in Advance Call, to which reinsurance premiums are proportionate.
-There was also a rate decrease in the reinsurance premium rate at renewal.
+The reinsurance premiums paid by the Association were higher than the previous year at £4.9 million (2022: £3.7 million).
+This increase reflected the growth in Advance Call, to which reinsurance premiums are proportionate, a rate increase in underlying reinsurance rates and a reinstatement premium of £0.6 million relating to the settlement of a notification during the financial year.

-The number of claims notified to the Association in the 2021/22 policy year was higher than in the previous year at 188 (2020/21: 142, with six accepted after year end), reflecting the growth in membership during the policy year.
-The aggregate value of claims after 12 months was considerably higher at the same stage reflecting one large claim which is projected to cost the Association in excess of £5.0 million and nine notified claims between £100,000 and £1.0 million projected to cost the Association £3.0 million in the aggregate.
-This highlights the significant claims volatility that the Association can experience during a policy year.
-There are also significant contingency reserves, in excess of the 90th percentile of confidence, which have been retained within the policy year in order to absorb any future deterioration in notified claims.
+The number of claims notified to the Association in the 2022/23 policy year was higher than in the previous year at 194, with eight accepted after year end (2021/22: 190, with two accepted after year end), reflecting the growth in membership during the policy year.
+The aggregate value of claims after 12 months was lower at the same stage.
+During each of the 2021/22 and 2022/23 policy years one large claim was notified to the Association which was projected to cost the Association £5.0 million net of reinsurance recoveries (the retention limit of the Association); no claims of this size were reported in the preceding ten years.
+This highlights the significant claims volatility that the Association can experience.
+The Association also maintains significant Incurred But Not Enough Reported (IBNER) reserves, in excess of the 90th percentile of confidence, which have been retained within the policy year in order to absorb any future deterioration in notified claims.

-Claims paid in the year were £4.7 million (2021: £3.3 million).
-The provision for gross outstanding claims increased by £29.3 million offset by reinsurance recoveries of £11.3 million.
-The claims position in older policy years showed a minor deterioration of £0.5 million.
-Overall, the level of claims incurred in the financial year was £22.7 million.
+Gross claims paid in the year were £19.7 million (2022: £4.7 million) with reinsurance recoveries of £10.2 million (2022: £0).
+The provision for gross outstanding claims decreased by £18.4 million offset by a decrease in reinsurers' share of gross outstanding claims of £10.9 million.
+The claims position in older policy years showed an improvement of £19.0 million (2022: £0.5 million).
+Overall, the level of claims incurred in the financial year was £2.0 million (2022: £22.7 million).

-Net operating expenses were higher than in the previous year at £3.9 million (2021: £3.0 million).
-The balance on the technical account, which represents the underwriting result, was a deficit of £8.7 million compared with a surplus of £11.5 million in the previous year.
+Net operating expenses were higher than in the previous year at £4.5 million (2022: £3.9 million).
+The balance on the technical account, which represents the underwriting result, was a surplus of £15.4 million compared with a deficit of £8.7 million in the previous year.

-The following table shows a summary of the technical (underwriting) account for the year ended 30 September 2022 (based on UK GAAP).
+The following table shows a summary of the technical (underwriting) account for the year ended 30 September 2023 (based on UK GAAP).